Solar in Athens, GA: 2026 Cost, Savings & Payback

 What is the solar payback period in Athens?

-The average solar payback period in Athens is approximately 12.9 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $11,891.
+The average solar payback period in Athens is approximately 18.4 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $33,577 before subtracting installation cost.

 Does Athens have net metering?